dylanmasschelein/dylanmasschelein/README.md

 🌱 Actively learning Python and Testing (Jest, Cypress)
 📖 Interested in learning Ruby on Rails, Python, Angular, Rust, Deno, Java
 🏗️ Currently building a music guessing app - thanks to my parents for the inspiration! - React Native, TypeScript, Spotify
-📕 Reading "Why Has Nobody Told Me This Before?" by "Dr. Julie Smith"
+📕 Reading "The Elephant Brain" by "Robin Hanson"
 🌮 Learning Spanish
-✈️ Temporarily living in Portugal
 👯 Happy to collaborate on anything and everything!!
 Reach out anytime!
 📜 I've also been a Farmer, Account Manager, Mechanical Technician and a Construction Foreman!